lucasjmagee/3D-Discrete-Morse-Graph-Reconstruction/README.md

 #### Description

-Builds a single complex out of multiple subregion's graphs to output that will be simplified with the DM graph reconstruction algorithm
+Builds a single complex out of multiple subregion's graphs to output that will be simplified with the DM graph reconstruction algorithm.
+After computing graph reconstruction of each subregion - the first step of the merging process is to build a complex containing a triangulation of overlap regions that contain graphs in order to connect falsely broken branches running between subregions.
+This program build a complex for a single merge.

 #### Python Function